convertigo/convertigo-doc/operating-guide/appendixes/index.md

 You have to restart WebSphere server for Convertigo to use the new workspace location.

-## Connector monitoring windows
+## Connector monitoring window

-Two windows are connector monitors: the Legacy connector monitor and the HTML connector monitor.

-This section presents both windows as well as the requirements needed for displaying these windows on several server environments:

-### Presentation of the connector monitoring windows

-Convertigo Server includes two connector monitoring windows:

-#### Legacy connector monitor

-The Legacy connector monitor is a window that is used for monitoring the screens that are reached by the legacy connectors.
+The Legacy connector monitor is a window that is used for monitoring the screens that are reached by the legacy (Javelin) connectors.
 It displays a graphical rendering of the legacy connectors currently in use in the active contexts of the Convertigo Server.

-It is not instantiated by default after a Convertigo Server installation and has to be activated.
+It is not instantiated by default after a Convertigo Server installation and has to be activated with the **Display running connectors in monitor of Legacy connectors** option of the Administration Console Configuration page, see [Real-time activity monitoring](../using-convertigo-administration-console/#real-time-activity-monitoring).
+After restarting the server, the Legacy connector monitor appears on the desktop of the account running the server.

-#### HTML connector monitor

-The HTML connector monitor is a window that is used for monitoring the pages that are reached by the HTML connectors.
-It displays a graphical rendering of the HTML connectors currently in use in the active contexts of the Convertigo Server.

-It is a necessary tool for the HTML connector to work in Convertigo Server.
-It is not always visible but it always exists after a Convertigo Server installation (using the Windows installer of the Linux installation file).
+On a Windows server installed as a service, the service has to be authorized to interact with the desktop for the monitor to be displayed (**Log On** tab of the service properties, **Allow service to interact with desktop** option).

+{{site.data.alerts.important}}This window must never be closed as it would cause Convertigo Server to be killed.
+The monitor is not available in Docker or Kubernetes deployments, nor in Convertigo Cloud; use the <b>Trace in logs the screen dumps of the running Legacy connectors</b> option instead.{{site.data.alerts.end}}

 {{site.data.alerts.note}}
-Find more information about the activation and display of both connector monitoring windows in <a href="#activate-the-connector-monitors-on-a-windows-based-system">Activate the connector monitors on a Windows-based system</a> and <a href="#activate-the-connector-monitors-on-a-linux-based-system">Activate the connector monitors on a Linux-based system</a>
+The HTML connector monitor, the embedded XulRunner and the Xvnc server used by previous versions no longer exist: the HTML connector has been removed from Convertigo Server.
 {{site.data.alerts.end}}

-### Activate the connector monitors on a Windows-based system

-This section presents the common configuration to perform on Windows installed Convertigo Server before activating each of the monitors:

-- Interaction with desktop
-- HTML connector monitor display
-- Legacy connector monitor display

-#### Interaction with desktop

-After installing a Convertigo Server on a Windows operating system, the Convertigo Server is installed as a service.
-To be able to display the connector monitors, the service has to be authorized to interact with the desktop.

-**_Activate service’s interaction with desktop on Windows_**

-1 Open the properties window of the Convertigo Server service:
-{% include image.html file="guide_img/apendixes_winbased1.jpg" caption="Figure A - 1: Convertigo Server service properties" %}

-2 You can also find a shortcut icon in Windows taskbar, named Convertigo Server.
-Right-click on this icon and select Configure... option:
-{% include image.html file="guide_img/apendixes_winbased2.jpg" caption="Figure A - 2: Convertigo Server Tomcat Configurator" %}

-3 Switch to the Log On tab:
-{% include image.html file="guide_img/apendixes_winbased3.jpg" caption="Figure A - 3: Log On tab of Convertigo service properties" %}

-4 Check the Allow service to interact with desktop option:
-{% include image.html file="guide_img/apendixes_winbased4.jpg" caption="Figure A - 4: Activation of the desktop interaction on the Log On tab of Convertigo service properties" %}

-5 Click on the OK button to validate the option and close the window.

-You may have to restart the service for the property to be completely taken into account.

-#### HTML connector monitor display

-Now that the service is authorized to interact with the desktop, any transaction execution using an HTML connector displays the HTML connector monitor.

-Depending on Windows version, the monitor can appear directly on the desktop or popup indicates that the program wants to display a message.
-While accessing this message, the HTML connectors monitor appears:
-{% include image.html file="guide_img/apendixes_winbased5.jpg" caption="Figure A - 5: HTML connector monitor" %}

-Every context that will use an HTML connector will the be displayed in the same monitor, added in a new a tab:
-{% include image.html file="guide_img/apendixes_winbased6.jpg" caption="Figure A - 6: Several contexts in HTML connector monitor" %}

-This window must never be closed as it would cause Convertigo Server to be killed.

-#### Legacy connector monitor display

-To display this monitor, an option has to be configured in the Administration Console Configuration page, see [Real-time activity monitoring](../using-convertigo-administration-console/#real-time-activity-monitoring).

-After restarting the server, the Legacy connector monitor will appear next to the HTML connector monitor:
-{% include image.html file="guide_img/apendixes_winbased7.jpg" caption="Figure A - 7: Legacy connector monitor" %}

-Every context that will use a legacy connector will the be displayed in the same monitor, next to others:
-{% include image.html file="guide_img/apendixes_winbased8.jpg" caption="Figure A - 8: Several contexts in Legacy connector monitor" %}

-{{site.data.alerts.important}}This window must never be closed as it would cause Convertigo Server to be killed.{{site.data.alerts.end}}

-### Activate the connector monitors on a Linux-based system

-After installing a Convertigo Server on a Linux operating system, the HTML connector monitor is automatically instantiated in an XVNC.

-To display the HTML connector monitor, you can directly launch a VNC player on port 5903.

-To display the Legacy connector monitor, an option has to be configured in the Administration Console Configuration page, see "Real-time activity monitoring".

-After restarting the server, the Legacy connector monitor will appear next to the HTML connector monitor:
-{{site.data.alerts.important}}These windows must never be closed as it would cause Convertigo Server to be killed.{{site.data.alerts.end}}

 ## Differences between Convertigo Server and Convertigo Cloud in Administration Console